cal-data-eng/fa24/assignment-tips.md

 ### Open a Terminal in DataHub

-To open a Terminal in DataHub, Navigate to Data101's DataHub, then go to File → New → Terminal. **Note**: Do not open a Terminal on your local machine; it does not know how to connect to DataHub's server, much less your DataHub's ostgres server!
+To open a Terminal in DataHub, Navigate to Data101's DataHub, then go to File → New → Terminal. **Note**: Do not open a Terminal on your local machine; it does not know how to connect to DataHub's server, much less your DataHub's Postgres server!

 ### Opening a database connection